 It is easiest to see how annual taxpayer effects of immigrants are estimated by using a specific, well-documented case.
 Consider this analysis of detailed selected expenditures for California by type of program in 1996 [3].
-At all state and local levels of government, immigrant households received \$3,389 more in government benefits than did native-born households [1].
-Since immigrants are, on average, younger than native-born residents, it is not surprising to find that they are a taxpayer plus on an annual budget for such agerelated programs as social security and Medicare.
+At all state and local levels of government, immigrant households received US\$3,389 more in government benefits than did native-born households [1].
+Since immigrants are, on average, younger than native-born residents, it is not surprising to find that they are a taxpayer plus on an annual budget for such agerelated programs as social security and Medicare (see US welfare programs: Selected list).
 In the US these are federal government programs, and, as a result, immigrants are much more of a plus at the federal government level than at the state level.